HannahEveMarshall/preferring_politeness/README.md

-# Preferring politeness: Young children's implicit understanding of linguitic politeness
+# Preferring politeness: Young children's implicit understanding of linguistic politeness
 This is a repository for an ongoing Honors project in the Department of Psychology at Stanford University.

 ## Contributing Authors